Top 10 PPC Terms Every Business Owner Should Know

 What it is: The percentage of people who see your ad (impressions) and click on it.
 Formula: (Clicks ÷ Impressions) × 100

 Why it matters: A high CTR means your ad is relevant and engaging.
-It often leads to better ad placement and lower costs.
+It often leads to better ad placement and lower costs and is a key signal in inbound marketing strategies that attract customers with valuable content.
 Image ads utilize graphics to convey information about a product, capturing user attention.

 Example: If 1000 people saw your ad and 100 clicked, your CTR is 10%.
 That’s strong.
 Video ads can effectively convey brand stories to a wide audience, enhancing engagement and potentially boosting brand recall.